 What the rain brings

-Mushrooms come in a dizzying array of shapes, sizes, colors, and habitat.
+Mushrooms come in a dizzying array of shapes, sizes, and colors.
 In fact, some mushrooms such as the woody Polypore's, are too tough to eat.
-But have equally important uses for health and outdoor survival application.
-Moreover, the edible varieties are nutritional and not to mention delicious.
+But have uses for health and outdoor survival application.
+Moreover, the edible varieties of mushrooms are nutritional and delicious.

 Oregon Coast

 The Oregon coast is rich in edible and useful fungi.
-The mushroom we gather we harvest for food, medicine, and utilitarian use.
-Chanterelle, Hedge Hog, and Yellow Foot are a medley of winter mushrooms we add to the cooking pot.
+The winter mushrooms we gather include Chanterelle, Hedge Hog, and Yellow Foot.
+A medley of winter mushrooms are added to the cooking pot.

 King of the forest

 In conclusion.
 Mushrooms are king on the Oregon coast.
 Native plants that present the curious forager with a lifetime of enjoyment.
 Culinary delight, medicine, and plain fun.
-These amazing plants keeps us in the hunt year after year.
+These amazing plants keeps us interested and active year after year.

 “It is possible to live without gold and silver,